 1. Who is your target group?

-When designing a learning path, the learner is at the center.
-You build the procedure, necessary content, and methods around the learner.
-For this, you need a good understanding of who your target audience actually is: a learner persona.
-In the Shiftlearning blog, you will find a short but very helpful guide for developing learner personas.
+When you design a learning path, the learner is at the center.
+You build the process, the necessary content, and the methods around the learner.
+For this, you need a good understanding of who your target group actually is: a learner persona.
+On the Shiftlearning blog, you will find a short but very helpful guide for developing learner personas.

 2. What is the learning objective?

-For every learning path, you should define a specific objective that is also communicated to the learners.
-Through three questions, you can define this objective:
+For every learning path, you should define a concrete goal that is also communicated to the learners.
+You can clarify this goal through three questions:

 What do my employees need to learn?